-The SWHS estimates harvest of "rockfish" (all species combined), and the charter vessel logbooks require reporting of rockfish harvest in three categories - pelagic, yelloweye, and other non-pelagics.
 Sport rockfish harvest is typically estimated in numbers of fish.
-Estimates of the 2018 harvest are not yet available from the SWHS, but the 2017 estimates for all species combined were 149,927 fish in Southeast and 128,708 fish in Southcentral Alaska.
-The average annual harvest estimates for the recent five-year period (2013-2017) were 168,719 rockfish in Southeast Alaska and 141,028 fish in Southcentral Alaska.
+Estimates of the 2019 harvest are not yet available from the SWHS, but the 2018 estimates for all species combined were 163,822 fish in Southeast and 145,296 fish in Southcentral Alaska.
+The average annual harvest estimates for the recent five-year period (2014-2018) were 173,581 rockfish in Southeast Alaska and 146,852 fish in Southcentral Alaska.
+Rockfish harvest in the sport fishery has increased substantially in recent years, likely in response to more restrictive limits for other sport caught fish.

-I. Thornyheads
+I. Thornyhead rockfish

-There was no research conducted on thornyheads in 2017.
+There was no research conducted on thornyhead rockfish in 2019.

-There are no stock assessments for thornyheads.
+There are no stock assessments for thornyhead rockfish.

-A commissioner's permit is required before a directed fishery may be prosecuted for thornyheads.
+A commissioner's permit is required before a directed fishery may be prosecuted for thornyhead rockfish.
 This permit may restrict depth, dates, area, and gear, establish minimum size limits, and require logbooks and/or observers, or any other condition determined to be necessary for conservation and management purposes.

-There was no directed fishery for thornyheads in 2018.
-In Central Region thornyheads are retained as bycatch up to 10% in aggregate with other rockfish during a halibut or directed groundfish fishery, with exceptions occurring in PWS for the bycatch allowance for the directed sablefish fishery (20%), Pacific cod (5%), and directed pollock trawl fishery (0.05%).
-For directed drift or set gillnet fisheries for salmon or herring up to 10% of thornyheads and other rockfish in aggregate may be retained.
+There was no directed fishery for thornyhead rockfish in 2019.
+In Central Region thornyhead rockfish are retained as bycatch up to 10% in aggregate with other rockfish during a halibut or directed groundfish fishery, with exceptions occurring in PWS for the bycatch allowance for the directed sablefish fishery (20%), Pacific cod (5%), and directed pollock trawl fishery (0.05%).
+For directed drift or set gillnet fisheries for salmon or herring up to 10% of thornyhead rockfish and other rockfish in aggregate may be retained.
 Proceeds from bycatch overages are forfeited to ADF&G.

-In Southeast Region thornyheads are retained as bycatch of up to 15% in aggregate with other rockfish for a directed DSR fishery, 5% in aggregate with other rockfish for halibut fishing and a directed lingcod fishery, 15% for a directed black rockfish, sablefish, and Pacific cod, 0% for a directed pot fishery for sablefish and Pacific cod, and 5% for a directed fishery in outside waters of Southeast Region.
-Any bycatch overages that occur are forfeited to ADF&G.
+In Southeast Region, thornyheads were retained as bycatch, based on the round weight of the target species, of up to 5% in aggregate with other rockfish for halibut fishing and in the directed lingcod fishery; 15% in aggregate with other rockfish for the directed DSR, directed black rockfish, and state-managed sablefish fisheries; and 20% in aggregate with shortraker and rougheye rockfishes in the directed Pacific cod fishery.
+For pot gear only, 5% thornyhead bycatch was permitted in the sablefish and Pacific cod fisheries.
+Any bycatch overages that occurred in state waters were forfeited to ADF&G.